 This laboratory course will provide students with hands-on experience with carrying out procedures applicable to real environmental science work environments.
-All students registered for this course must also be registered for ENV 401.
 One three-hour laboratory period is scheduled each week.
 This course is offered on demand, traditionally in the fall semester.
+A course fee may apply.